TrudAX/denistrunin-blog/src/posts/xpptutorial-batchmultithread/index.md

 ```

-In user interface we added a new field **" number for batch tasks"** to specify how many tasks to create.
+In a user interface we added a new field **"Number of batch tasks"** to specify how many tasks to create.

 ![](MultipleThreadBatch.png)